ATGardner/atgardner.github.com/_posts/2014-08-16-day-127-milk-creek-to-trooper-spring.markdown

  a southbounder who seemed like he might have been Scott Williamson.
 He just greeted me and kept on hiking.
 Asking later, turns out it was him.
 He is doing another southbound hike.
  There were many hikers around, including
- Rimshot &amp; Kit, Juno, Angelina, Peanut &amp; Dozen, and some others.
+ Rimshot  Kit, Juno, Angelina, Peanut  Dozen, and some others.
 I also met Still Floating, and she told he Halfmile would get there tomorrow.
  I overheard a camper at the site, telling the owner how they had an Israeli hiker as a guest last night, at Brettenbush Campground.
 I guessed it was Idan, which indeed it was.
 Sounds like he